 Looking for a freelance copywriter who meets your requirements can be a challenge.
 You want to be sure the person can do the work to a high standard while staying within your budget.
 Here we look at what a freelance copywriter does as well as freelance copywriting rates.

 Misconceptions about freelance copywriters

-News reporting is simply reporting the facts of a story, or what news organisations want us to believe are the facts.
-Newspaper reporters also have sub-editors who check their work and improve before it goes to press.
-Freelance copywriters, in most cases, draft and redraft their work without the help of editors.
+News reporting is simply reporting the facts of a story – or what news organisations want us to believe are the facts (but often are not).
+Newspaper reporters also have sub-editors who check their work and improve before it goes to print.
+Freelance copywriters, in most cases, draft and redraft their work usually without the help of editors.

 A freelance copywriter needs to understand the art of persuasion